-As of September 30, 2021, we had \$352.4 million in cash, cash equivalents and short-term and long-term marketable securities.
-We believe that our existing cash, cash equivalents and marketable securities as of September 30, 2021 will be sufficient to meet our anticipated cash requirements for at least the next two years.
+As of September 30, 2022, we had \$278.5 million in cash, cash equivalents and short-term and long-term marketable securities.
+We believe that our existing cash, cash equivalents and short-term and long-term marketable securities as of September 30, 2022, and cash flows from our continuing HCV royalties will be sufficient to meet our anticipated cash requirements into approximately the fourth quarter of fiscal 2024.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.